You’ll find Saint-Quentin tucked away in northern France’s Picardy region, where Gothic grandeur meets Art Deco charm in unexpected ways.

 Construction spanned nearly two centuries, creating this openwork lace-like design with stone embroideries.
 You’ll spot intricate vegetal motifs of oak leaves, vine, and curly kale throughout.

-- Ground floor portico with sculpted archivoltes
+• Ground floor portico — sculpted archivoltes and ornamental entrance

-Don’t miss the 37-bell carillon that’s rhythmed daily life since 1924.
 The building underwent significant restoration in 1926, transforming its interior with Art Deco style under architect Louis Guindez.
 Rent an Art Deco audioguide for just 2 euros to explore this architectural gem year-round.

 Follow Saint-Quentin’s Art Deco Architecture Walking Circuit